Bar Harbor to Boston

 Day before the ride

-We will provide a morning and an afternoon shuttle from Boston to Bar Harbor on September 7.
-Taking the early shuttle will give you an opportunity to explore the loop road in Acadia National Park or just enjoy Bar Harbor for the day.
+We will provide a morning shuttle from Boston to Bar Harbor on September 7.
+Taking the shuttle will give you an opportunity to explore the loop road in Acadia National Park or just enjoy Bar Harbor for the day.

 The next morning on Thursday, September 8, the ride begins.
 Registration will open at 7:00 am.
 Give yourself time to get organized before a mandatory 8:00 am safety talk The ride officially begins at 8:30 am.